annafabris/Poisoning-unlabeled-Dataset-for-Semi-Supervised-Learning/README.md

 # Poisoning unlabeled Dataset for Semi Supervised Learning

-Project  work  done  on  the  ["Poisoning  the  Unlabeled  Dataset  of Semi-Supervised Learning"](https://www.usenix.org/conference/usenixsecurity21/presentation/carlini-poisoning) paper for the [Cybersecurity](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/455463) course.
+Project  work  done  on  the  ["Poisoning  the  Unlabeled  Dataset  of Semi-Supervised Learning"](https://www.usenix.org/conference/usenixsecurity21/presentation/carlini-poisoning) paper.

 This is an imlementatio of a Semi-supervised learning model that recognizes the digits in the MNIST database and of various attacks.

 ## Project structure